UCB-INFO-FRONTEND-WEBARCH/assignment-2-raraspradnya/README.md

 - Display three filter buttons: "All", "Active", and "Completed"
 - Filter tasks based on completion status when buttons are clicked
 - Highlight the currently active filter button
-- Update task counter to reflect the filtered view (e.g., "3 of 5 tasks" when showing completed)
+- Update task counter to reflect the filtered view (e.g., "3 of 5 tasks" when showing completed) #TODO
 - Default filter should be "All" showing all tasks

 ---